Appendix: The Heresy of Dr. Belcher’s “Self-Maledictory Oath”.

 Dr. Belcher is here very careless with his language by conflating the fact that the Lord Christ “became a curse for us” (Gal 3.13) with the LORD cursing Himself (according to Dr. Belcher) if He failed to keep His Word!
 The former is the true meaning of the substitutionary death of the man the Lord Christ for His people in contrast to the so-called self-administered curse that was to be an assurance that the LORD would keep His promise.

-It should be mentioned that the curse which fell upon the Lord Christ occurred at the fall of Adam without the requirements of a covenant with Adam (which doesn't exist).
+It should be mentioned that the curse which fell upon the Lord Christ occurred at the fall of Adam without the requirements of a covenant with Adam (which doesn't exist) in the first place.

 For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ.